yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 ```shell
 eb create deepfood-env
 ```
-Thats it! the applicatio is up and running!
-Go to elasticbeanstalk dashboard to get the link, or just run:
+Thats it! the application is up and running!
+Go to elasticbeanstalk dashboard to get the link, or just run
 ```shell
 eb open
 ```